solarslurpi/GrowBuddies/docs/snifferbuddy.md

 <img src="https://docs.google.com/drawings/d/e/2PACX-1vRrE_3IbPv7-cLCCn8CVXGG6jkQmeFNBvoSk6niyWYkE4fkSfZJRDWDI0uPFfgMnYsDITjzoF773lOR/pub?w=728&h=465">
 :::

 SnifferBuddy is a device that measures the temperature, humidity, and CO2 level of the air using an [SCD30](https://www.adafruit.com/product/4867) or [SCD40](https://www.adafruit.com/product/5187) sensor.
-It is controlled by an ESP286 microcontroller running [Tasmota firmware](https://tasmota.github.io/docs/About/), which publishes the readings to an MQTT broker.
+It is controlled by an ESP286 microcontroller - a Wemos D1 - running [Tasmota firmware](https://tasmota.github.io/docs/About/), which publishes the readings to an MQTT broker.